NikolasEnt/NikolasEnt.github.io/_posts/2024-12-20-Practical-OpenCV-Refinement-Techniques.md

 ## Refinement of Keypoints Detection

 Once the keypoints are detected, it is possible to refine them to achieve sub-pixel detection accuracy.
-What is more,the refinement step can compensate for some optical characteristics and issues in the camera image processing pipeline, such as demosaicing or aliasing artifacts.
+What is more, the refinement step can compensate for some optical characteristics and issues in the camera image processing pipeline, such as demosaicing or aliasing artifacts.

 The following demonstrates the application of [cv2.cornerSubPix](https://docs.opencv.org/4.x/dd/d1a/group__imgproc__feature.html#ga354e0d7c86d0d9da75de9b9701a9a87e) to refine checkerboard pattern corners recognition results. `winSize` and `zeroZone` are used to define the search window around each corner and can be tuned to achieve the best accuracy. `criteria` parameter defines the termination criteria for the iterative refinement process, which can be tuned to achieve the desired level of accuracy.